 The recommended PCB footprint design for the LUXEON emitter is shown in Figure 3.
-In order to ensure proper heat dissipation to the PCB, it is best to extend the top copper layer of the anode pad beyond the perimeter of the LUXEON emitter as much as possible (see Section 3).
+In order to ensure proper heat dissipation from the emitter electrodes to the PCB, it is best to extend the top copper layer of the PCB beyond the perimeter of the LUXEON emitter by at least 4mm (see Section 3).